 Tips

-- Taste the sauce: depending on your tastes, you might want your caponata a little more sweet or a little sourer.
-As a tip, adjusting the seasoning before adding the eggplant is much easier.
-So to ensure your caponata sauce has the perfect balance of sweet and sour, taste it before adding the eggplant.
+- Taste the sauce: depending on your tastes, you might want your eggplant caponata more sweet or more sour.
+We recommend adjusting the seasoning before adding the eggplant.

-- Let it rest before serving: this is common practice with several eggplant and tomato dishes.
-They taste better if you let them sit and cool down for at least 15 minutes before serving them.
+- Let it cool before serving: this is common practice with several eggplant and tomato dishes.
+They taste better if you let them cool down for at least 15 minutes before serving them.
+This way, the flavors have time to meld.
 Ideally, serve caponata at room temperature.

-- Make ahead: this is the perfect make-ahead recipe, as it tastes better the next day or two.
-We like to always make a double portion and store it in the refrigerator for a few days as meal prep for the week.
+- Make ahead: this is the perfect make-ahead recipe, as it tastes better the next few days.

 Questions